messense/rust-lunardate/README.md

 lunardate = "0.1"
 ```

-Add ``extern crate lunardate`` to your crate root and your're good to go!
+Add ``extern crate lunardate`` to your crate root if you are using Rust 2015 edition and your're good to go!

 ## License